SupercomputingWales/slurm_advanced_topics/_episodes/02-common-linux-text-editors.md

 >
 > Lets try Vim with yet again the same example.
 >
-> Open the file called unsorted-rows.txt and try sorting the rows but this time, try moving the numbers infront of the word 'job'.
+> Open the file called unsorted-rows.txt and try sorting the rows but this time, try moving the numbers in front of the word 'job'.
 > <img src="{{ page.root }}/fig/Gedit-rows.png" alt="Gedit rows" width="50%" height="50%" />
 > Save in a new file vim-sorted-rows.txt.
 Would this have been easier with Nano?
 What if the file contained 100s of lines?
 {: .challenge}